MiniRoos (U7 – U11) Frequently Asked Questions

 Where will training be?

-Training will be held at either Mt Eliza Secondary College, Emil Madsen Reserve or Howard Parker Reserve.
+Most training occurs at Emil Madsen Reserve, Mt Eliza Secondary College or Howard Parker Reserve.

 What age group does my child play for?